France Work Visa from India: Complete Application Guide for 2026

 Good news first: As of April 10, 2026, Indian passport holders no longer require an airport transit visa (ATV) for connecting flights through France.
 This removes a frustrating bureaucratic step that previously applied even to transiting passengers.

-The challenge: TLScontact India (New Delhi, Mumbai, Bangalore, Chennai, Kolkata, Pondicherry) processes an enormous volume of French visa applications.
+The challenge: VFS Global processes French visa applications in India through centres listed on the official France-Visas India page.
 Appointment slots for long-stay visas can be booked 3-5 weeks out during peak season (April-September).
 Plan accordingly.

 Step-by-Step Process for Indian Applicants